Personal profile

 Biography

-Angie Fearon is an Assistant Professor at the University of Canberra where she teachers entry level physiotherapists and undertakes clinical research; she is a research and clinical physiotherapist (PhD, M(Phty), B(AppSc)).
-Angie has over 30 years of clinical and over 10 years of research experience.
+Angie Fearon is an Associate Professor at the University of Canberra, where she teaches entry-level physiotherapists and undertakes clinical research; she is a research and clinical physiotherapist (PhD, M(Phty), B(AppSc)).
+Angie has over 35 years of clinical and over 15 years of research experience.

 Angie regularly speaks to physiotherapists and consultant surgeons with respect to the assessment and management of people with complex back, pelvis and hip problems.
-Angie maintains a private practice in Canberra, Australia, Hip Physio; is a visiting physiotherapist at the Australian Institute of Sport and works in an advanced practice physiotherapist role with Professor Paul Smith.
+Angie maintains a private practice in Canberra, Australia, Hip Physio.
+She has been a visiting physiotherapist at the Australian Institute of Sport and a clinical associate for Professor Paul Smith.

 Student Projects Available